No true Scotsman

-No true Scotsman or appeal to purity is an informal fallacy in which one modifies a prior claim in response to a counterexample by asserting the counterexample is excluded by definition.
+No true Scotsman, or appeal to purity, is a fallacy in which one modifies a prior claim in response to a counterexample by asserting the counterexample is excluded by definition.
 Rather than admitting error or providing evidence to disprove the counterexample, the original claim is changed by using a non-substantive modifier such as "true", "pure", "genuine", "authentic", "real", or other similar terms.

 Philosopher Bradley Dowden explains the fallacy as an "ad hoc rescue" of a refuted generalization attempt.
 The following is a simplified rendition of the fallacy:

 Person A: "No Scotsman puts sugar on his porridge."

 Person B: "But my uncle Angus is a Scotsman and he puts sugar on his porridge."

 Person A: "But no true Scotsman puts sugar on his porridge."

 Occurrence

 The "no true Scotsman" fallacy is committed when the arguer satisfies the following conditions: